 Unfortunately, employee performance goals often fall to the backburner when employees are focused on the daily grind of immediate tasks that need to be addressed.
 If the day is filled with ongoing tasks and responsibilities, it can be hard for the person to work on goals that will make a difference in their skill set or results.

-If you are striving to improve employee-goal setting, then you need to implement a few strategies:
+If you are striving to improve goal setting as part of an employee performance management process, then you need to implement a few strategies:

 Identify Business and Personal Priorities